Alishba903/Alishba903/README.md

-- 👋 Hi, I’m Alishba
+- 👋 Hi, I’m Alishba.
 - 👀 CS student with an appetite for everything—code, creativity, chaos.
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning MERN.
 - 💞️ Exploring open-source synergy and hackathon energy.
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her — but I code like a rebel.